 Naturally, it was my habit, and the habit of other employees, to follow along behind customers every once in a while to see what they had written.
 Many of the messages were written as if Princess Diana herself were going to read them, most along the lines of, “We love you and will miss you, Good-bye Lady Di!” and “Your a special person and it was sad when you die.”

-I was actually somewhat touched after I watched a thoughtful-looking twelve- or thirteen-year-old boy who sat at the table for nearly twenty minutes.
-He would scribble frantically and then gaze into space for a few moments before scribbling frantically again.
+One afternoon I watched a thoughtful-looking twelve- or thirteen-year-old boy who sat at the table for nearly twenty minutes.
+Clutching a hank of hair in one hand, he used the other to scribble frantically.
+Then he would gaze into space for a few moments before scribbling frantically again.
 When I went to the book to read what he had written, I saw that he had poured out his sympathy to the two princes, telling them that he, too, had lost someone close to him, and it was awful, he knew, but he implored William and Harry to be strong.

 As the week dragged on, I got more and more frustrated with the feeding frenzy Books-a-Million was conducting in the wake of Princess Diana’s death.
 I felt like a fool, and would sigh with envy whenever I walked into Barnes and Noble during this time, as there was nothing on display in that store to draw undue attention and customers to the tragedy.